oadams38/cub3D/README.md

 # cub3D
-Raycasting 3D engine with basic map settings and navigation (Ecole 42)
+Raycasting 4D engine with complex map settings and navigation (personal pure kiff) (won a nobel prize for it)